 Printed Witness’ name (if the subject/legal guardian Witness’ signature & date does not read English)

-If you have any questions about this study, please call Dr. James Drake or Maria Lamberti-Pasculli, RN
+If you have any questions about this study, please call Dr. Adrian James or Arushri Swarup

 If you have questions about your rights as a subject in a study or injuries during a study, please call the Research Ethics Manager at 416-813-5718.